Mixed Cerebral Palsy

 Mixed Cerebral Palsy Explained

 Because mixed cerebral palsy is a combination of different cerebral palsy types, it’s important to know what causes the condition in the first place.
-Cerebral palsy is an umbrella term for a group of conditions of the brain and nervous system that impair functions like movement, cognition, sight and possibly hearing.
+Cerebral palsy is an umbrella term for a group of conditions of the brain and nervous system that impair functions like movement, cognition, sight, and possibly hearing.
 While cerebral palsy is non-progressive, meaning it won’t get worse, the symptoms your child faces can change over time.

-Cerebral palsy is caused when the motor cortex, basal ganglia or cerebellum—parts of the brain that control muscle tone—are damaged.
+Cerebral palsy is caused when the motor cortex, basal ganglia, or cerebellum—parts of the brain that control muscle tone—are damaged.
 Each of these parts can cause different motor impairments like stiffness or spastic movements and are associated with a different type of cerebral palsy.

 Mixed cerebral palsy is when an individual has more than one type of the condition.
 The most common combination is spastic-dyskinetic, followed by spastic-ataxic.
 Around 10 percent of children who are diagnosed with cerebral palsy have a mixed type.

 There is no cure for cerebral palsy, but that doesn’t mean children with it are destined to have a bad life.
 With the right treatments and therapies, your child can have a fun and fulfilling life.
-Some of the treatment options available are medicine, surgery, braces and physical, occupational or speech therapies.
+Some of the treatment options available are medicine, surgery, braces, and physical, occupational, or speech therapies.
 What treatments will work best depends on what combination of cerebral palsy your child has.

 Mixed Cerebral Palsy Symptoms and Effects

-Mixed cerebral palsy can cause a variety of symptoms depending on which part of the body it effects.
+Mixed cerebral palsy can cause a variety of symptoms depending on which part of the body it affects.
 Diplegic cerebral palsy affects either both legs or both arms.
 Hemiplegic cerebral palsy affects one side of the body, and quadriplegic cerebral palsy affects all four limbs.

 Mixed cerebral palsy combines two or more movement issues, including:

-• Hypokinetic – decreased or slow purposeful movements
+- Hypokinetic – decreased or slow, purposeful movements

-• Non-spastic – involuntary movements, decreased or fluctuating muscle tone
+- Non-spastic – involuntary movements decreased or fluctuating muscle tone

 Some of these symptoms won’t appear until months after your child is born, which is why doctors cannot diagnose a child with cerebral palsy until they are 6 months or older unless it is very severe.
 Children are normally diagnosed between the ages of 1 and 3.
 For the first year of your child’s life, you and your doctors must monitor your child for symptoms.